 The technical major in Internet Technology and Architecture is a focused programme of study involving advanced networking technologies and architectures for the design and management of modern distributed computer systems and networks.
 This programme is in line with the challenging field of computing communication and networking technologies that has lately received considerable attention and is today considered as a major topic for most curriculum studies in IT.

 The aim of the Internet Technology and Architecture programme is to develop a coherent set of theoretical knowledge and professional understandings and skills in computer networks.
-Emphasis is placed on understanding of current research issues as well as detailed practical experience of network design, development, implementation, and management.
+Emphasis is placed on the understanding of current research issues as well as the detailed practical experience of network design, development, implementation, and management.

-The first year will be similar at the four entry points UPMC, TUB, KTH and UNITN with four basic courses on the foundations of networking, network design and modelling, wireless and mobile computing, and advanced next generation networks.
+The first year will be similar at the four entry points UPMC, TUB, KTH and UNITN with four basic courses on the foundations of networking, network design and modelling, wireless and mobile computing, and advanced next-generation networks.
 In addition, some elective courses may be chosen to prepare for a specialisation.

 This programme also includes an I&E minor that will provide students with both theoretical concepts and practical tools that will develop critical thinking in assessing entrepreneurship opportunities and devising appropriate strategies to turn ideas into profitable business ventures.
 The I&E minor consists two courses: The I&E basics course provides an introduction to business and management.
 The Business Development Lab will extend media systems engineering projects by a market survey, a business model generation process, and a venture development exercise.